Key takeaways

 Your team’s ability to learn new tools without melting down.
 Prosci’s research shows 43% of AI adoption failures trace back to inadequate executive sponsorship, while 38% come from user proficiency gaps like learning curves and poor training.
 Together, people problems account for the majority of failures, outpacing technical issues by a wide margin.
 In 90 days, you’ll know if your people can adapt or if you need a different approach.

 Your processes’ actual flexibility.
 Can existing workflows bend without snapping?
-Companies discover their “core processes” were really just habits nobody had questioned in years.
+Turns out most “core processes” were really just habits nobody had questioned in years.
 90 days forces those questions out into the open, which is uncomfortable but useful.

-Your leadership’s commitment when things get genuinely hard.
-High-performing companies are 3x more likely to have senior leaders who demonstrate real ownership of AI work.
+Your leadership’s commitment when things get hard.
+The companies that succeed are the ones whose senior leaders demonstrate real ownership of AI work.
 Day 60 tells you everything about whether that’s real or just performative enthusiasm at kickoff meetings.
+If leadership stops showing up by week six, you have your answer.

 Your actual data readiness.
 Everyone thinks their data is “pretty good” until they try feeding it to AI.
 A full 57% of organizations estimate their data isn’t AI-ready, and data quality remains one of the top obstacles organizations face.
-Better to discover that in a sprint than mid-transformation.
+Better to discover that in a sprint than mid-rollout.
+Does that mean you need perfect data to start?
+No. You just need to know how far off you actually are.

 The sprint framework that actually produces results

+After mulling this over across multiple consulting engagements, here’s where I landed.
 Forget complex methodologies.
+Most multi-year programs cobble together half a dozen frameworks and call it strategy.
 What actually drives results is simpler than most consultants will admit.

 Days 1-30: Foundation without overthinking